 Students who have opted to restrict all directory information in MyMAV will not appear in the printed commencement program unless the commencement program is specified as explained above.

-The University of Texas at Arlington will disclose information from a student’s education record without the written consent of the student in the following situations as permitted by FERPA:
+The University may also disclose PII from a student's education records without obtaining prior written consent of the student in the following situations as permitted by FERPA:

 Once the student attains the age of 18 or attends an institution of higher education, regardless of age, FERPA rights transfer from the parent to the student.
 Under FERPA, parents have no inherent rights of access to their students' education records.

-Students can give express written permission for their parents' access to their education record by downloading the form at Office of Records Release Form (pdf) and submitting it with UTA identification to the Office of Admissions, Records and Registration, Room 129 Davis Hall.
-Please note that there is a separate release form for financial records, available in Bursar Services.
+Students can give express written permission for their parents' access to their education record by completing the Student Release of Information Form online.
+Once receieved, the Office of Admissions, Records and Registration will add a positive service indicator (PRI) to indicate that a release form is on file.

 Records may be released to parents without a signed consent from the student under certain exceptions.
 These include:

 For parents of dual-credit students: Students who are enrolled in both high school and courses at a postsecondary institution provide a unique situation.
 While the rights under FERPA belong to the parents with respect to high school records, they belong to the student with respect to the postsecondary records.
 In this case, FERPA's provisions allowing disclosure of information to parents of students who are dependents for income tax purposes would apply, allowing the postsecondary institution to share grades and other information from the student's education records with parents upon presentation of income tax records demonstrating the student is a tax dependent.
-The student can also give express written permission to the parent to access to his or her education record by downloading the form at Office of Records Release Form (pdf) and remitting it with UTA identification to the Office of Admissions, Records and Registration, Room 129 Davis Hall.
-Please note that there is a separate release form for financial records, available in Bursar Services.
+Students can give express written permission for their parents' access to their education record by completing the Student Release of Information Form and submitting it with UTA identification.

 Additionally, the high school and postsecondary institution may share information from records of dual-enrolled students.